 Betta Fish Can See In Color

 Another interesting fact is that a betta’s eyes are quite different from many other fish species because they can see color better than many other fish.
-This adaption is a trade-off between seeing in the dark, but as betta fish tend to live in the shallow waters where the light can reach easily, this is a good trade-off.
+This adaption is a trade-off between seeing in the dark, but as betta fish tend to live in shallow waters where the light can reach easily, this is a good trade-off.

 Do Betta Fish Recognize Their Owners